 Entity in this case means something that is a logical unit.
 In heavily normalized tables, an entity might include a parent and any descendants of 1-to-many relationships.
 In DDD terminology, you might call this an aggregate.
 In event sourcing, this is an event stream.

 You could execute multiple-entity changes in a single transaction to achieve all-or-nothing semantics.
-This approach is nice to work with, but it limits scalability.
+This approach is nice to work with in code, but it limits scalability.
 To be involved in a transaction, all affected entities have to be located on the same database node.
 If they are on different nodes, then a distributed transaction occurs (if supported by the database).
 And as load increases, distributed transactions will get progressively slower.
 Cross entity transactions are a valid approach for internal business applications (or any application which is not likely to outgrow a single database node).
 But for publicly available internet services, perhaps not.

 A more scale-friendly approach is to only use single-entity commands to make changes.
 When a use case requires changes to multiple entities, use a meta-command which makes no changes itself, but instead orchestrates and runs single-entity commands.
 I call the single-entity commands "basic commands", and the multiple-entity ones "workflows".